ETHZ-INS/scDblFinderPy_paper/README.md

-# pyscDblFinder_paper
+# scDblFinderPy_paper

-Code for the pyscDblFinder paper
+This is the code & data behind the scDblFinderPy paper.